heremaps/here-android-sdk-examples/kotlin-sample/README.md

 ## Purpose

-Simple app which displays map implemented using Kotlin:
+Simple app which displays map implemented using Kotlin.

 ## Example